🌴 Serving All 58 California Counties | Statewide DIY Delivery | One-Day Professional Installations Available

 What affects installation or delivery costs

 • Swap vs remodel: direct swaps are simpler.
-Plumbing moves increase scope.
+Plumbing moves increase scope and cost.

 • Electrical needs: therapeutic features may require a dedicated circuit.

-• Bathroom access: tight spaces or older homes can change labor.
+• Bathroom access: tight spaces or older California homes can change labor requirements.

-• Local requirements: permits vary by city and county based on the work performed.
+• Local requirements: permits vary by California city and county based on the work performed.

 Walk in tubs vs roll in showers in California